jeffcollier/FirebaseSwiftExample/README.md

 ### Firebase Analytics
 #### Tracking
 By default, Firebase collects usage data such as device type, country, and view controllers.
-Firebase can additional capture data from the iOS AddSupport as long as the user has not disabled advertiser tracking.
+Firebase can additionally capture data from the iOS AdSupport as long as the user has not disabled advertiser tracking.
 To include that data such as age and gender, you must:
 1. Add the iOS AdSupport framework: [Firebase instructions](https://firebase.google.com/support/guides/analytics-adsupport) -- completed in this project
 2. Check if the user allows ad tracking -- completed
 3. When you submit your app to Apple, you will need to attest to your deference to user preferences and your usage of the ID: [Apple instructions](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/SubmittingTheApp.html#//apple_ref/doc/uid/TP40011225-CH33-SW8)